Mary Ann Sieghart: Other activities

-Sieghart is visiting professor at King's College London, Non-Executive Director of the Guardian Media Group, chair of the investment committee of the Scott Trust, and a non-executive director of Pantheon International and The Merchants Trust.
-She is Chair of Judges of the Women's Prize for Fiction 2022.
+Sieghart is Founding Partner of The Authority Gap Consultancy, Visiting Professor at King's College London, Non-Executive Director of the Guardian Media Group, and Senior Independent Director of Pantheon International.
+She was Chair of Judges of the Women's Prize for Fiction 2022.
 Until recently, she was chair of the Social Market Foundation, and also sat on the boards of the Henderson Smaller Companies Investment Trust, DLN Digital Ltd, the Council of Tate Modern and the Content Board of Ofcom.
-She is senior trustee of the Kennedy Memorial Trust and has previously served as a trustee of the Radcliffe Trust, Heritage Lottery Fund, steering committee member of the No Campaign and New Europe, member of the Advisory Board of the Social Studies Faculty at Oxford University and other voluntary posts.
+She is senior trustee of the Kennedy Memorial Trust, trustee of the Esmée Fairbairn Foundation, and has previously served as a trustee of the Radcliffe Trust, Heritage Lottery Fund, steering committee member of the No Campaign and New Europe, member of the Advisory Board of the Social Studies Faculty at Oxford University and other voluntary posts.

+Personal life

+Sieghart, eligible for both Austrian and German citizenship, applied for German in 2018.